ButlerLogic/action-autotag/README.md

 1. `taguri`: The URI/URL of the new tag reference.
 1. `tagmessage`: The messge applied to the tag reference (this is what shows up on the tag screen on Github).
 1. `version` will be the version attribute found in the `package.json` file.

+---

+This action was written and is primarily maintained by [Corey Butler](https://github.com/coreybutler).
+Copyright &copy; 2019 ButlerLogic and Contributors.